 - Retraining the Brain: This may mean eliminating habits that pull the individual towards addiction, engaging in new thought patterns, or teaching it to respond differently to stimuli.

 - Cravings: The desire to use is most intense during your first few days sober.
-Over time, cravings are reduced to passive thoughts that you can easily shake off.
+Over time, cravings are reduced to passive thoughts that are easily shaken off.

 No one becomes addicted to drugs and alcohol overnight, and just the same it takes time for the brain to heal from addiction.
 Be patient and trust the process.